The talented monoid of a directed graph with applications to graph algebras: Graph moves

 If $r^{-1}(s(e))=\varnothing$, set $s(e)$ as the original source of $e$, and $r(e)=r(e)_i$, where $i$ is chosen so that $e\in\mathscr{E}^{r(e)}_i$.

 The graph $F$ is called an \emph{in-split} of $E$, and conversely $E$ is called an \emph{in-amalgam} of $F$.
 We say that $F$ is formed by performing \emph{Move (I)} on $E$. \end{definition}

-If the graphs $E$ and $F$ are obtainable from each other by taking a series of in-splits and in-amalgam, then the associated Leavitt path algebras are graded Morita equivalent~\cite[Proposition~15]{MR3045160} (see also~\cite[Proposition 6.3.22]{MR3729290}).
+If a graph $E$ has no sources nor sinks, and $F$ is a graph obtained from from $E$ by taking a series of in-splits and in-amalgam, then the associated Leavitt path algebras are graded Morita equivalent (\cite[Proposition~15]{MR3045160}; see also~\cite[Proposition 6.3.22]{MR3729290}).
 As talented monoids are conjectured to be complete invariants for the (graded) Morita equivalence, we prove here that they are preserved by in-splits and in-amalgams.
 This also shows how the talented monoid can capture the internal structures of the graphs, without going into the algebraic structures associated to the graphs.